Qsingle/open-medical-r1/README.md

 ## TODO

 - [x] Release the code.
 - [ ] Release the checkpoints.
+We will try to train the model on more samples to improve the model's performance and release the checkpoints as soon as possible.
 - [ ] Release the technical report.
-- [ ] Release the evaluation results & evaluation codes.
+- [x] Release the evaluation results & evaluation codes.
-- [ ] Complete the experiments on dataset3.
+- [x] Complete the experiments on dataset3.

 ## Acknowledge